-A Costa Rica Christmas dinner is just as elaborate as an American one.
-Tamales are one staple of the Costa Rican Christmas dinner, as well as pastries and other Costa Rican desserts like Tres Leches Cake.
+A Costa Rican Christmas dinner is just as elaborate as an American one.
+Tamales are one staple of the Costa Rican Christmas dinner, as well as pastries, and other Costa Rican desserts like Tres Leches Cake.
 To drink, Costa Ricans favor eggnog and rum punch.

 Another traditional meal is roast pork with rice or mashed potatoes and vegetables.
 Costa Ricans eat Christmas dinner after Misa de Gallo, Christmas midnight mass.
 Those who don’t go to church, usually have their dinner at 10 p.m. or earlier.

 Christmas in Costa Rica commences with Festival de la Luz held the second week of December when the capital city of San Jose is transformed into a garland of lights.
 A huge lighted parade takes place on the second Saturday at 6 p.m. traveling from Paseo Colon to El Parque de la Democracia.
 Every year almost 1500 musicians participate in the festival and it attracts over a million spectators from all around the world.